 Only one application is needed, but the admission process, because two departments are involved, has two steps.
 The partner programs review the applications first and GloJo after that.
 For admission to the joint program, both departments must say yes.

-From the very start, GloJo students take their required two Writing, Research and Reporting classes together, one in the first term and one in the third to intensify our supervision of the forthcoming thesis while advancing reporting and writing skills in long form.
-This both ensure class cohesion within the larger Journalism graduate program as well as GloJo's international inflection.
-In addition, since, as we know, all global is local, we strongly encourage the GloJo students to spend the first or second spring semester as a reporter for Bedford + Bowery, our new collaboration with New York Magazine.
-Starting in June 15, it supplants our much-touted three-year collaboration with the NYTImes.com site, The Local East Village.
-B + B, which covers the East Village, Lower East Side, Williamsburg, Bushwick and Greenpoint, has a broader geographic reach.
-A subject-area reporting elective plus a specific skills course or seminar rounds out the five journalism courses.
+From the very start, GloJo students take their required two Writing, Research and Reporting classes together, one in the first term and one in the third, to intensify our supervision of the forthcoming thesis while advancing reporting and writing skills in long form.
+This both ensures class cohesion within the larger Journalism graduate program and GloJo's international inflection.
+Two subject-area reporting electives plus a specific skills course or seminar round out the five journalism courses.
+Internships can be taken for 0 to 4 credits, including as paid staff for Bedford + Bowery, the New York Magazine site serving downtown Manhattan and North Brooklyn, which NYU Journalism runs.

-We endeavor to limit each entering GloJo group to 15 students.
+We endeavor to limit each entering GloJo group to no more than 15 students in total.
 The first and second year groups gather regularly outside of class in informal monthly dinner gatherings that have been expressly conceived to support degree progress and master's projects preparation.
 We celebrate, too.
 These evenings sometimes involve guests from the working world and our recent alumni to enable the further sharing of experiences, expertise, information and professional and academic contacts.

 Here you can see where our students are interning and where some of our recent graduates are working.
 Check our future events and past events calendars to get a sense of the who's-who of journalism who pass through the doors of the Carter Institute week after week.

 The master's project (here you can find some recent abstracts) generally involves summer travel between the first and second years of the program.
 This we support with modest GloJo travel grants.
 Students prepare for these reporting forays during their first two semesters in the program.
-They enlist two faculty mentors, one from Journalism and one from the partner program.
+As advisers, they enlist two faculty mentors, one from Journalism and one from the partner program, well before they travel.

-Reporting continues after the summer and the writing usually begins in the second Spring.
-It results in a substantive long-form (6,500-10,000 words) journalistic work in narrative, explanatory or investigative style, under-girded with academic references.
+Thesis reporting continues after the summer and the writing period usually continues well into the second Spring, although at least one student has completed the thesis by as early as the end of the third semester.
+The research results in a substantive long-form (6,500-10,000 words) journalistic work in narrative, explanatory or investigative style, under-girded with academic references.
 In recent years, several students have produced documentaries, photographic essays or multimedia projects such as this one or this one, which NPR aired.
 Some partner programs will accept this work as the final MA project; others will require a more traditional academic thesis in addition.
 Again, this varies from partner to partner.

-Master's projects in near-entirety, or in substantial excerpt, have appeared in such publications as Harper's Magazine, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice) and on NPR's Latino USA.
+Master's projects in near-entirety, or in substantial excerpt, have appeared in such publications as the Boston Review, Harper's Magazine, City Limits, Tablet (twice), GlobalPost.com (twice), in VQR (twice) and on NPR's Latino USA.
 Students are encouraged to publish professionally as part of the learning experience.
-We regularly post these pieces on our Facebook page as they appear, as well as on this site.
+We regularly post these pieces on our Facebook page as they appear, as well as on this site under the link called Student Work.

-We also make a point of featuring on our website the strong shorter published work of our students and continue to do so for recent alumni as they advance in the professional world.
+We also make a point of featuring on the Institute website the strong shorter published work of our students and continue to do so for recent alumni as they advance in the professional world.
 We also encourage the entrepreneurial efforts of our students such as Latin American News Dispatch, the creation of Andrew O'Reilly and Roque Planas (GloJo-LatAm 2011).
-GloJo-LatAm, GloJo-IntRel and other GloJo students with LatAm background or travels continue to post for the site.

 By all means join our Facebook page for regular informal updates.